It's hard to narrow down the many fantastic summer activities in Greater Portland to just ten!

 1. Get out on the water

 .
-Take any one or more of a number of cruises offered by Casco Bay Lines, Portland Discovery Land & Sea Tours, Lucky Catch Cruises, Maine Sailing Adventures, Odyssey Whale Watch & Nature Cruises or Portland Schooner Company.
-Tours range from a 90 minute circuit of the harbor and bay to a 3-hour mail boat run to the 6 hours Bailey Island tour or an all day whale watch.
+Take any one or more of a number of cruises offered by Casco Bay Lines, Portland Discovery Land & Sea Tours, Lucky Catch Cruises, Maine Sailing Adventures, Nova Star Cruises, Odyssey Whale Watch & Nature Cruises or Portland Schooner Company.
+Tours range from a 90 minute circuit of the harbor and bay to a 3-hour mail boat run to the 6 hours Bailey Island tour or you can even take a full cruise to Nova Scotia on the Nova Star.
 You can catch lobsters with Lucky Catch or view whales, seals and/or dolphins with Odyssey.
 You can also enjoy a 2 hour sail in a vintage schooner from either of the sail or schooner companies.
 See Portland Harbor and Casco Bay at their best.

 2. Attend a Portland Sea Dogs baseball game

 .
 Enjoy a summer afternoon or early evening with America's pastime.
 Kids will love Slugger, the Sea Dogs' popular mascot!

 .
 Portland Discovery Land & Sea Tours offers a 90 minute tour of downtown Portland with a brief stop at Portland Head Light.

 4. Visit the summer art exhibits

 at the Portland Museum of Art or the Farnsworth Museum in Rockland.
 Both museums have exciting exhibits year-round with a number of works by artists with Maine ties such as the Wyeths and Winslow Homer.
 These are great activities for the occasional rainy days.

 5. Visit any one of the local beaches